joeygroves/CO3219-Whiteboard/README.md

 # CO3219-Whiteboard

-###### A whiteboard application written in Node.js and using the socket.io library for CO3219 Internet and Cloud Computing.
+###### A whiteboard application written in Node.js and using the socket.io library for CO3219 Internet and Cloud Computing Assignment 2.
 Originally written in November 2020.
 -----------

 ## Installation